google/WebFundamentals/src/content/en/updates/posts/2016/04/credential-management-api.markdown

 * **Show an account chooser when signing in:** Shows a native account chooser UI when a user taps "Sign In".
-* **Store credentials:** Upon _successful_ sign-in, store the credential information to the browser's password manager for later use.
+* **Store credentials:** Upon _successful_ sign-in, offer to store the credential information to the browser's password manager for later use.
 * **Let the user automatically sign back in:** Let the user sign back in if a session is expired.
-* **Mediate auto sign-in:** Once a user signs out, disable automatic sign-in.
+* **Mediate auto sign-in:** Once a user signs out, disable automatic sign-in for the next visit of the user.

 You can experience these features implemented in [a demo site](https://credential-management-sample.appspot.com) with [its sample